spdk/spdk/examples/bdev/fio_plugin/README.md

 any point in time.
 Unlike ``max_open_zones``, fio currently does not manage this constraint, and there is thus no option to limit it either.

-Since the max active zones limit (by definition) has to be greater than or equal to the max active zones limit, the easiest way to work around that fio does not manage this constraint, is to start with a clean state each run (except for read-only workloads), by resetting all zones before fio starts running its jobs by using the engine option:
+Since the max active zones limit (by definition) has to be greater than or equal to the max open zones limit, the easiest way to work around that fio does not manage this constraint, is to start with a clean state each run (except for read-only workloads), by resetting all zones before fio starts running its jobs by using the engine option: